 Through this experience, using Shichifukujin as a theme will let you discover one of the most peaceful and pretty neighborhoods in Tokyo.

-Starting from the historical Ueno park with its pond covered in lotus flower we will arrive in Yanaka, probably the quietest and most relaxing area of the city, full of small temples and shrines and filled with an atmosphere of times gone by.
+Starting from the historical Ueno park with its pond covered in lotus flowers, we will arrive in Yanaka, probably the quietest and most relaxing area of the city, full of small temples and shrines and filled with an atmosphere of old times.

-Here we will rest awhile in the peaceful Tenno-ji temple, embellished with a big Buddha statue and then visit Yanaka Ginza, the little old-style shopping street in the center of the neighborhood.
+Here we will rest awhile in the peaceful Tenno-ji temple, embellished with a giant Buddha statue, and then visit Yanaka Ginza, the little old-style shopping street in the center of the neighborhood.
 End the walk by visiting Togaku-ji temple, with its unique tradition.